atrocore/atropm/README.md

 - Use Markdown in Descriptions and Notes
 - Mention other users for them to be notified
 - Follow chosen Issues
+- Archived Issues are not shown per default

 ### Labels
 - Can be assigned to a Project or Project Group
 - Only labels assigned to a Project or its Project Group can be used for its Issues
+- Will help you to implement any process or workflow you want to have

 ### Teams
 - Are created automatically during creation of a new Project Group or a Project